kyhau/aws-notebook/DynamoDB.md

     - Per table: 10K RCUs and 10K WCUs (default)
     - Per account: 20K RCUs and 20K WCUs (default)
 - LSIs per table: 5
-- GSI per table: 5
+- GSI per table: 20 (can request to increase)
-- Max num of projected attributes per index: 20
+- Max num of projected attributes per index: 100, or ALL

 ## Throughput and Provisioning Reads and Writes